 Tony Martin (Alvin Morris) (1913-2012) was one of the most popular male vocalists of the 20th Century.
-During the 1930s Tony Martin became one of the top Hollywood, radio, stage and nightclub singers of his generation.
+During the 1930s, Tony Martin became one of the top singers of his generation, excelling in Hollywood, radio, stage, and nightclub performances.
 His career paused during the Second World War for military service and resumed with further success following the war.

-From 1941 to 1945 in military service, Tony Martin experienced, in sequence: humiliation, recovery, further disappointment and finally, vindication.
-Along the way he gained perspective, humility and confidence.
-His was a remarkable journey.
-During 1943, he was a member of the Army Air Forces Training Command Orchestra directed by Capt.
-Glenn Miller.
-He is a very important part of Glenn Miller history and therefore the Glenn Miller Archive is privileged to share the Tony Martin story.
+From 1941 to 1945 in military service, Tony Martin experienced, in sequence: humiliation, recovery, further disappointment, and finally, vindication.
+Along the way, he gained perspective, humility, and confidence.
+It was a remarkable journey.
+In 1943, he was a member of the Army Air Forces Training Command Orchestra, directed by Captain Glenn Miller.
+He is an essential part of Glenn Miller's history, and therefore the author is privileged to share the Tony Martin story.

-Tony Martin and Alice Faye meet Glenn Miller Café Rouge, Hotel Pennsylvania, New York January 1940 "The war and all my service-connected problems did me one good turn.
+Tony Martin and Alice Faye meet Glenn Miller Café Rouge, Hotel Pennsylvania, New York, January 1940 "The war and all my service-connected problems did me one good turn.
 I went into the Navy a real cocky kid.
 My cockiness was only natural.
 I was young, successful, making \$12,000 a week, and I figured the world was my oyster.
 They beat that out of me.
 When I came out, I was pretty humble.
 After the war, I was an entirely different person.
 I knew what suffering, mental and physical, was like.
 I had been chopped down to size" (Tony Martin, 1976)